RyukungG/Integration-of-MPTCP-and-SRv6/README.md

     ```sh
     pip install -r requirements.txt
     ```
-- To Then exit the environment then use the command:
+- To exit the environment then use the command:
     ```sh
     deactivate
     ```